 5. Shop at the Country Club Plaza

-If you like to have a leisurely stroll and have a break from your hectic tour itinerary, blow off some steam at the Country Club Plaza.
+If you like to have a stroll and have a break from your hectic tour itinerary, blow off some steam at the Country Club Plaza.

 It’s the perfect place to have a well-deserved retail therapy because you have many of the best brands all in one place.
-The outdoor shopping setting complete with Spanish-style architecture makes your time even more enjoyable.
+The outdoor shopping setting, complete with Spanish-style architecture, makes your time even more enjoyable.

 A visit to the Country Club Plaza can easily be one of the free things to do in Kansas City if you do not intend to spend.
-Marvel at the buildings and enjoy the water fountains – a laid back afternoon well spent.
+Marvel at the buildings and enjoy the water fountains – a laid-back afternoon well spent.

 6. Check out what happens during First Fridays

-The Crossroads Arts District becomes even livelier every first Friday of the month as the whole neighborhood converges to showcase everything it is known for: art, food, and live music.
+The Crossroads Arts District becomes even livelier every first Friday of the month as the neighborhood converges to showcase everything it is known for: art, food, and live music.
 It’s like summing up the best fun things to do in Kansas City!

-Fun starts at five in the afternoon as art gallery tours commence.
+The fun starts at five in the afternoon as art gallery tours commence.
 Hop from one venue to the next, and by nine in the evening, find yourself a spot to settle in.

 Do you adore jazz music?
 Green Lady Lounge is right around the corner.
 How about a taste of the famous Philly Cheesesteak from Grinders?
 Surely, you won’t say no to that.